Fector101/Fector101/README.md

 ---
 i have a lot of experience with android development with kivy and kotlin.

-you can reach me on:
+you can reach me through:
 email: fector101@yahoo.com